Expandable Ads Broaden the Mind – Here’s How

-The Expendables were a band of action heroes who returned for one last job – twice.
-The reason they won out in the end was because they had the resourcefulness to overcome any obstacle.
+The Expendables was a band of action heroes who returned for one last job – twice.
+The reason they won out, in the end, was because they had the resourcefulness to overcome any obstacle.
 Thanks to the new range of expandables from Nexd, so can you!

 Nexd wants to bring excitement to new or existing ad campaigns.
 In order to bring you the advantages of an interactive ad campaign in a tool you can use in five minutes or less, we’ve further expanded our range of formats available to you through Campaign Manager.